 The shareholder of the Malta company would be eligible to receive tax refunds as follows:

-100% of the Malta tax paid where the income being distributed was eligible for the participation exemption;
+- 100% of the Malta tax paid, where the income distribution was eligible for the participation exemption

-5/7th of the Malta tax paid, where the income received by the company is passive interest or royalties or dividend income from a participating holding which does not fall within the conditions (1) to (3) as detailed above;
+- 5/7th of the Malta tax paid, where the income received by the company is passive interest or royalties or dividend income from a participating holding, which does not fall within the conditions

-2/3rd of the tax payable in Malta, where income has benefited from double taxation relief; and
+- 2/3rd of the tax payable in Malta, where income has benefited from double taxation relief

-Malta has a trustee regime and thus shares in Maltese companies may be held by licensed trustees in a fiduciary capacity for and on behalf of subscribers.
+Malta has a trustee regime, and licensed trustees may hold shares in Maltese companies in a fiduciary capacity for and on behalf of subscribers.

-Since Malta is a member of the European Union, it has access to EU directives such as:
+Since Malta is a member of the European Union, it has access to the EU.

-The EU Parent-Subsidiary Directive: the aim of this directive is to set a common system of taxation which is applicable in the case of parent companies and subsidiaries of different Member States;
+- The EU Parent-Subsidiary Directive: This directive is to set a standard system of taxation, which is applicable in the case of parent companies and subsidiaries of different Member States.

-The Merger Directive: the objective of the Merger Directive is to remove fiscal obstacles to cross-border reorganizations involving companies situated in two or more Member States;
+- The Merger Directive: This is to remove fiscal obstacles to cross-border reorganisations involving companies situated in two or more Member States.

-The Savings Directive: aims at implementing the European Union withholding tax, requiring member states to provide other member states with information on interest paid to achieve effective taxation of the payments in the member state where the taxpayer is resident for tax purposes; and
+- The Savings Directive: This aims to implement the EU withholding tax, requiring member states to provide other member states with information on interest paid.
+This is to achieve effective taxation of the payments in the member state where the taxpayer resides.

-The Interest and Royalties Directive: the purpose of this directive is to set a common system of taxation applicable to interest and royalty payments made between associated companies of different Member States.
+- The Interest and Royalties Directive: This directive sets a standard taxation system applicable to interest and royalty payments made between associated companies of different Member States.

 Other Malta Tax Benefits

-The possibility of migration of companies to and from Malta;
+- The possibility to migrate companies to and from Malta

-The relative ease of incorporation for non-regulated entities; and
+- The relative ease of incorporation for non-regulated entities